binaryage/blog/_posts/2009-10-25-welcome-to-binaryage.md

 #### This is just the beginning

-I rather spend my time writing actual code than writing articles, so please don't expect this to be a frequent blog.
+I prefer to spend my time writing actual code than writing articles, so please don't expect this to be a frequent blog.
 I'm going to announce here all major binaryage releases.
-This will be also best place to explain and discuss new features.
+This will also be the best place to explain and discuss new features.
 I want also share here general ideas, cool tools I find online and productivity tips I'm practicing during my development.

 If you prefer short realtime updates about what I'm working on, please consider subscribing <a href="http://twitter.com/binaryage">on twitter</a>.

-I look forward to meet here people passionate about development tools and open-source in general.
+I look forward to meeting people here, who are passionate about development tools and open-source in general.